forseti-security/forseti-security/_docs/_latest/use/model.md

 Note: The status of the data model can be `SUCCESS`, `PARTIAL_SUCCESS` and `BROKEN`.
 It is likely you will be getting `PARTIAL_SUCCESS` for your data model because there are expected warnings that you might be getting.
 For example, roles in their alpha version will not contain any permissions and we will log that as a warning in the data model.
-You can see all the errors/warnings of the data model with the `get` command.
+To display all the errors and warnings of the data model, use the `get` command."
 Model with status = `PARTIAL_SUCCESS` is safe to use.

 ### Using a data model